bearsunday/BEAR.QATools/README.md

 	cp vendor/bear/qatools/.travis.yml .
 	cp vendor/bear/qatools/.scrutinizer.yml .

-When using file header, Editing of the header section is necessary in`.php_cs`.
+When using file header, You need to edit the header section in`.php_cs`.

 ```php
 $header = <<<'EOF'